Shake 'Em On Down: Renditions by other artists

 Following Bukka White's success, "Shake 'Em On Down" was recorded by several bluesmen.
 Some used White's title or a variation, such as "Ride 'Em On Down", "Break 'Em On Down", or "Truck 'Em On Down".
 Big Bill Broonzy recorded a similar version in 1938, whose popularity surpassed the original.

+The song entered the folk tradition and became popular in the northern Mississippi hills, played by musicians like Fred McDowell, Compton Jones, and Ranie Burnette.
+Unlike Bukka White's version, hills musicians typically use slide guitar.

 In 1970, Led Zeppelin recorded "Hats Off to (Roy) Harper" for their third album.
 Inspired by White's song, the liner notes credit the song to "Traditional, arranged by Charles Obscure" (a pseudonym of Jimmy Page) and uses some similar lyrics:

 Biographer Martin Popoff noted that Robert Plant's vocal was recorded using an instrument amplifier with a vibrato effect, with Page providing a "buzzing bottleneck acoustic slide just as aggressively as Robert sings".
 Led Zeppelin's song "Custard Pie" (from 1975's Physical Graffiti) also borrows from "Shake 'Em On Down":